 After finishing my master’s degree, I applied to several companies I was interested in.
 During one of the selection processes, the interviewer asked me to do the following exercise:

 Fortunately, I was already familiar with the assignment because I implemented a statically typed programming language a year ago.
 Consequently, I decided to take this as a chance and do something different than the rest of the candidates.
-Spoiler: free monads!
+Spoiler: haskell + free monads!

 Free monads